CEE and Grainger College Student Organizations

 At Illinois, engineering students find numerous opportunities to get involved.
 Organizations offer students a chance to make friends, have fun, and learn something outside of the classroom or lab settings.
 They also bring students together with faculty, alumni and practicing engineers.

-Student organizations bring in speakers from various engineering fields, sponsor field trips to construction and manufacturing sites, help coordinate Engineering Open House at the University of Illinois, sponsor movies, competitions, and social events, and assist in finding summer employment for students.
+Student organizations sponsor field trips to construction and manufacturing sites, help coordinate Engineering Open House at the University of Illinois, sponsor movies, competitions, and social events, bring in speakers from various engineering fields, and assist in finding summer employment for students.
 Membership in some student organizations is limited to CEE students, while others are open to the wider Grainger College of Engineering student body.

 A professional and social sorority composed of females who have majored in engineering or technical sciences.

-For undergraduate and graduate students with an interest in concrete.
+The ACI student chapter is for undergraduate and graduate students with an interest in concrete.
 The group holds monthly meetings, invites industry professionals to share research findings/projects, and participates in student competitions.

 The goal of this chapter is to expose students to railroad engineering education and the railway industry in order to foster the development of leaders in railroad engineering in North America and throughout the world.